-3. Taking into account different temperature and light conditions when the strings were measured, identify strings that have significantly different measurements and mark them as errors.
+3. Considering different temperature and light conditions when the strings were measured, identify strings that have significantly different measurements and mark them as errors.

 Examining one inverter at a time limits time and temperature differences between string V{OC} measurements.